 Sprunt Lecture series turns to renunciations, ‘what we need to leave behind in order to walk with the One who set us free’

-Smith, Professor of Preaching and Ethics at Emory University’s Candler School of Theology, is delivering the Sprunt Lecture series online this week for Union Presbyterian Seminary.
-The lecture series title comes straight from the prophet Jeremiah: “No Longer Shall They Teach One Another: The End of Theological Education.”
-A report on Smith’s first two lectures is here.
-Watch his third Sprunt Lecture installment here.
+Smith, professor of Preaching and Ethics at Emory University’s Candler School of Theology, delivered the Sprunt Lecture series online for Union Presbyterian Seminary.
+The lecture series title came straight from the prophet Jeremiah: “No Longer Shall They Teach One Another: The End of Theological Education.”

 “The ends that matter most are God’s ends, which live in God’s time, not past, present and future,” Smith said as part of his sermonic interlude.
 “It’s always now and not yet.
 The Cross and the Resurrection come in the middle of history, transforming all of history.
 The Word breaks into our time together.”

 Jeremiah’s vision is not a goal.
 It’s an end, Smith said — an end to theological education, because everyone will know God, from the least to the greatest.

 “God will make this covenant in God’s own time for God’s own reasons,” Smith said.
 “God is the subject of every sentence that ends in redemption.
 God desires to be known because knowing and being known is one dimension of what love is.”